-I am going to breakdown several areas that I see as being crucial factors when trying to accomplish a new goal.
-Habit formation is a very difficult skill and in my Fit Body Powerful Life Coaching programme I focus heavily on this skill with my clients so, I’m going to give you today the key information that I’ve drawn from over the years through helping thousands or clients achieve their goals.
+I am going to break down several areas that I see as being crucial factors when trying to accomplish a new goal.
+Habit formation is a very difficult skill and in my Online Personal Training Programmes I focus heavily on this skill with my clients so, I’m going to give you today the key information that I’ve drawn from over the years through helping thousands of clients achieve their goals.

 Not only will I be sharing my personal success strategies, but I’ll be giving you the evidence and methods used by some of the world’s top clinical therapists & researchers.

 Strategies alone are not effective without understanding the reasons behind them and, a little basic information of how to implement them.

 Imagine being able to keep focused on your goal habits every day regardless of what is happening in your world, how good would it be to feel good about doing these habits instead of it being a terrible chore.